Frederick Akbar Mahomed: Education and career

 In 1880 Mahomed made a first foray into public health.
 He wrote to the British Medical Journal to advocate undertaking the comprehensive systematic documentation of disease in Britain; he termed this idea, Collective Investigation.
 Mahomed’s proposals were warmly supported by Sir George Murray Humphry, the President of the British Medical Association, and a Collective Investigation Committee was formed in 1881 with Mahomed as secretary.
 Around this time Mahomed became acquainted with the British polymath, Francis Galton, who shared an interest in factors predisposing to disease.
 Mahomed and Galton collaborated to produce composite photographs of over 400 patients with phthisis (tuberculosis), which they compared with composite photographs based on 200 individuals without evidence of phthisis to test whether, as was widely believed, appearance or looks indicated a predisposition to disease.
 They found no evidence of a characteristic facial appearance associated with tuberculosis beyond some evidence of emaciation.

 In 1882 Mahomed advocated expanding Collective Investigation to include a general collection of detailed family life histories: 'for encouraging patients to keep carefully prepared records of their lives and of the chief incidents therein, both medical and otherwise.
 These records would prove of very great value, alike to the patient, to the doctor, and to medical science.'A life-history subcommittee of the Collective Investigation Committee, including both Mahomed and Galton was formed in 1882.

 Initially the Collective Investigation Committee was very successful with 54 local Collective Investigation Committees being formed to collect data.
 Their preliminary findings were published in 1883 as a 76-page single volume called 'The Collective Investigation Record' and included results based on more than 2000 patients.
 In 1884, a Life History Album was published to allow parents to record details of family circumstances and child development.
-It was advertized in Nature and Galton offered prizes of £500 to people who submitted the most complete family records - within 5 months he had received in excess of 150 records.
+It was advertised in Nature and Galton offered prizes of £500 to people who submitted the most complete family records - within 5 months he had received in excess of 150 records.
 Over the subsequent 5 years data based on over 300 family records were published, with the main findings summarised in Galton’s book, Natural Inheritance.
 However, Mahomed would not see these achievements as he died in November 1884 from typhoid fever.